 Expert Tips and Recipe FAQ:

-You can tell if the turkey meatloaf is done a couple of ways.
-You can look at the color of the ground turkey and if it is cooked all the way through it is most likely done.
+You can tell if the turkey meatloaf is done in several ways.
+You can look at the color of the ground turkey, and if it is cooked all the way through, it is most likely done.
 You should also check the internal temperature by using a meat thermometer.
 It should be at least 165º F.

-I have made a couple of guides that I would like to tell you about if you are just starting out with gluten free eating.
+I have made a couple of guides that I would like to tell you about if you are starting out with gluten free eating.
 The Ultimate Walmart Gluten Free Shopping Guide and Gluten Free Costco Shopping Guide both give you lots of tips and ideas.
-Even if you are a pro at gluten free dining, it is worth checking them out!
+Even if you are a gluten-free dining pro, it is worth checking them out!

 Side dish ideas: